mshagirov/machine-monitor/README.md

 ./dev.sh
 ```

-then open `http://127.0.0.1:8000/info` or `http://127.0.0.1:8000/metrics` to view machine information and metrics respectively.
-Also, FastAPI automatically builds documentation for these functions.
+then open `http://127.0.0.1:8000/info` or `http://127.0.0.1:8000/metrics` to
+view machine information and metrics respectively.
+Also, FastAPI automatically
+builds documentation for these functions.
 The documentation can be viewed at `http://127.0.0.1:8000/docs`.

 ### Running API

-To run API using the default port 8000, run `run.sh`
+To run API using the default port 8000, run `run.sh`:

 ```bash
 ./run.sh